HerrKnarz/Playnite-Extensions/README.md

   - IGN Guides
   - Reddit
   - OpenCritic
+- check if links are still working, optional removal of dead links (postponed for now, because several sites return 403 when checked without real browser)

 ### Websites I won't add to the extension:
 - GameFAQs: They don't allow scraping, have no public API and the game links contain variable parts unknown to Playnite.